ess-dmsc/demax-server/README.md

 ## License

-This project is licensed under the BSD-2 License - see the LICENSE.md file for details
+This project is licensed under the BSD-2 License - see the <a href="https://github.com/ess-dmsc/demax-server/blob/master/LICENSE">LICENSE.md</a> file for details

 ## Acknowledgments